exasol/public-knowledgebase/Database-Features/transaction-conflicts-for-mixed-read-write-transactions.md

 * tr3 is automatically scheduled to run after tr2 has completed, and has a relation to tr2.
 * Because tr2 and tr3 are related, it is implied that tr3 is also related to tr1.

-The core concept of serialization - that all related transactions run as if they were sequential - means that the data in the database must be written and read as if the three transactions were run one after another: tr1 => tr2 => tr3.
+The core concept of serialization - that all related transactions run as if they were sequential - means that the data in the database must be written and read as if the three transactions were run one after another: tr1 =&gt; tr2 =&gt; tr3.

 The principle conflict in this example is caused when tr1 tries to write to CORE.STOCKS after tr3 has read from it.
 If we focus only CORE.STOCKS, the relations between tr1 and tr3 mean that the changes to the table should occur sequentially as follows: